 Celena Monteiro, PoP Moves UK Committee member

-Jason Noer, University of Minnesota, PoP Moves Americas Committee member
+Jason Noer, PoP Moves Americas Committee member

 David Olarte, Co-Chair of PoP Moves Americas